panos21sk/Navaduel/README.md

 ### ABOUT:
 The about button takes you to a screen where you can view a brief description about the game and view information about the game's authors, as well as being able to go to their github accounts in your browser of choice.
 # <a id="docs"></a>DOCUMENTATION
-Code is documented in the source files, where each function has a detailed explanation of its usage and its signature.
+Code is documented in the source files, where each function has a detailed explanation of its usage and its signature.\
+docs.pdf is also provided as a pdf containing all function signatures, along with descriptions for their functionality within the program, as well as information about their parameters, and return values.
+The contents were not included in the readme to save space and increase readability.
 # <a id="refs"></a>REFERENCES
 * https://www.raylib.com/cheatsheet/cheatsheet.html
 * https://www.raylib.com/examples.html